Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 31 Juli 2025 22.34.07 UTC
+- WIB: Kamis, 31 Juli 2025 23.39.10 UTC
-- WITA: Kamis, 31 Juli 2025 23.34.07 UTC
+- WITA: Jumat, 1 Agustus 2025 00.39.10 UTC
-- WIT: Jumat, 1 Agustus 2025 00.34.07 UTC
+- WIT: Jumat, 1 Agustus 2025 01.39.10 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success